 The Ag and Tech Worlds Collide

 Many farmers are quick to point out they’ve been using laptops and phones just like everyone else, and many of their processes are tracked or managed digitally.
-Despite the close proximity between Salinas and Silicon Valley, local farmers wonder if agriculture-technology will ever bare big fruit.
+Despite the close proximity between Salinas and Silicon Valley, local farmers wonder if agricultural technology will ever bare big fruit.

 A combination of newer technologies, however, just might change all of that, according to Hank Giclas, who oversees technology planning for Western Growers, a trade group representing farmers in California, Arizona and Colorado.